-The differently-abled like those with hearing loss have been consistently marginalised in Sri Lanka and often denied opportunities to participate effectively in public.
-This denial stems from the idyllic view of the typically abled (UNDP Sri Lanka).
+Persons with disabilities like those with hearing loss have been consistently marginalised in Sri Lanka and often denied opportunities to participate effectively in public.
+This denial stems from the idyllic view of the rest of the population.
+(UNDP Sri Lanka).

-The opposing perspectives further frustrate the accessibility, inclusivity and participation of PWDs in different spheres, including employment.
+The opposing perspectives further frustrate the accessibility, inclusivity and participation of persons with disabilities in different spheres, including employment.

-Encouragingly, Isuru Lakhshan Weerasooriya could be considered an exception to the discrimination as more PWDs are empowered in the troubled country.
+Encouragingly, Isuru Lakhshan Weerasooriya could be considered an exception to the discrimination as more persons with disabilities are empowered in the troubled country.

 Timely Aid to the Rescue